hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 Configurable Scripts
 ^^^^^^^^^^^^^^^^^^^^

-Any value – be it paths, commands or options – that is specific to individual applications or your script, should not be “hardcoded” (i.e. used literally within the script) but assigned to variables:
+Any value - be it paths, commands or options - that is specific to individual applications or your script, should not be "hardcoded" (i.e. used literally within the script) but assigned to variables:

 Using Variables
 """""""""""""""

-Any value – be it paths, commands or options – that is specific to individual applications or your script, should not be “hardcoded” (i.e. used literally within the script) but assigned to variables:
+Any value - be it paths, commands or options - that is specific to individual applications or your script, should not be "hardcoded" (i.e. used literally within the script) but assigned to variables:

 Bad example: